hillsoftware/sv06/README.md

 * Do a test print now before trying x-twist.
 This is to see if the UBL or bilinear leveling is enough to compensate for your issues with first layers and such before even trying the x-twist.
 Make sure you have proper startup g-code to use the UBL or bi-linear mesh as mentioned below.
 * If your print is good.
 Congratulations and happy printing.
 * If it didn’t help enough, go ahead and run X-Twist.
 Configuration / Advanced / Probe Wizard / X-Twist
 * IMPORTANT !
-Rerun your UBL or linear mesh after doing the X-Twist ( the twist doesn’t modify existing mesh data, if modifies future probed points as the UBL or bi-linear leveling does its thing )
+Rerun your UBL or bi-linear mesh after doing the X-Twist ( the twist doesn’t modify existing mesh data, if modifies future probed points as the UBL or bi-linear leveling does its thing )
 * Save settings / Do a test print
 * If your print is good, happy printing.
 If not, come on to the SV06 Facebook group and let us know.
 Pictures, detail, data, etc can help us in possibly identifying your issue and seeing if we can improve the firmware.
 * Also if you find the UBL and bi-linear are not enough for your unit, you can download the manual-mesh version.
 This one functions like the bi-linear but you manually use the paper or feeler guage with the nozzle for the 5x5 array.
 Be sure to save after.
 For people who have struggled with their units getting good first layers with stock firmware, or my UBL or bi-linear version, the manual mesh has fixed their issue.
 Mind you this is a manual process and takes the probe out of the picture.